mattieraj/word-occurrence/readme.txt

 word-occurrence
-Parses through file and records frequencies of occurrences of each word
+*Parses through file and records frequencies of occurrences of each word *junit testing

 Usage:
 <filename> -u -w <word to be searched in file>